patgiri/Rando/README.md

 The genRando() function does not return any value.
 Instead, it writes the bits into a file, rando.txt

+## Published paper link
+You can read the paper from IEEE Xplore (https://ieeexplore.ieee.org/document/9724379)

 ## You may cite as follows-

 ```